andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 The full implementation can be accessed in the [corresponding branch](https://github.com/brucou/realworld-kingly-svelte/tree/home-route-complete) of the [GitHub repository](https://github.com/brucou/realworld-kingly-svelte).

 ## Summary
 We set up the architecture for our application, we decided to implement the application route by route, starting with the home route.
-The home route itself being complex enough, we broke it down in multiple user scenarios which we implemented one by one.
-In the process we iteratively built our state machine.
-Having the behaviour of our application entirely separated from the rest of the application allows us to design for any UX pattern (fetch-on-render, render-as-you-fetch, etc.) without being limited by an UI library.
+The home route itself being complex enough, we broke it down into multiple user scenarios which we implemented one by one.
+In the process, we iteratively built our state machine.
+Having the behavior of our application entirely separated from the rest of the application allows us to design for any UX pattern (fetch-on-render, render-as-you-fetch, etc.) without being limited by a UI library.